Skip to main content

 );

--- Exact string match (uses untokenized index)
+-- Strict equality match (uses the non-tokenized index)

 SELECT id, content